 Wildfire is a 48-foot long speaker array that plays back a wave of fire sounds across its 48-foot span at speeds of actual wildfires.
 The sound art installation strives to have viewers embody the devastating spread of wildfires through an auditory experience.

 The work was installed at the Edith Langley Barrett Art Gallery in Utica, New York.
-The work runs Sept.
+The work ran Sept.
 19 – Dec.
 8, 2019 as part of a solo art exhibition entitled, “Impact! works by Jon Bellona.”
+Wildfire was part of SPRING/BREAK Art Show in NYC March 3 – 9, 2020 curated by Megan C. Austin and Ashlie Flood.

 Wildfire was made possible through the University of Oregon Center for Environmental Futures and the Andrew W. Mellon Foundation.
-The Impact! show was made possible through support from the Oregon Arts Commission and the Edith Langley Barrett Art Gallery.
+The Impact! exhibition was supported by funds from the Oregon Arts Commission.
+Additional support made possible from the Edith Langley Barrett Art Gallery.

 Precipitation 3 is one of a series of musical compositions written for 26 clock chimes as part of the sound art installation, Aqua•litative.
 With my Precipitation series, I treat the electromechanical structure as musical instrument, navigating through sound with the syntactical construction of code.
 Compositions played by the sculpture evoke precipitation data of California weather stations by cycling through bits of its data.
 These cycles create emergent sonic patterns in a continuously evolving play between density and rhythm.
 Movement flows as collapsing waves, additively striking a cybernetic balance between natural order and mechanic motion.